nicolasAmat/Kong/benchmark/README.md

 ### 4) Run experiments

-Use our scripts to compare the tools on a given list of instances:
+Use our scripts to run the tools on a given list of instances:
+-  Reduction analysis:
-- `./reduction/run_reductions.sh instances/INPUTS instances/MCC2021_list/pt_list` for the reduction analysis
+`./reduction/run_reductions.sh instances/INPUTS instances/MCC2021_list/pt_list`
+- Marking reachability analysis:
-- `./marking_reachability.sh instances/INPUTS instances/paper_lists/marking_reachability_list` for the marking reachability analysis
+`./marking_reachability.sh instances/INPUTS instances/paper_lists/marking_reachability_list`
+- Complete concurrency matrices:
+`./concurrent_places/complete_computations.sh instances/INPUTS instances/paper_lists/concurrent_places_list`
-- `./concurrent_places/complete_computations.sh instances/INPUTS instances/paper_lists/concurrent_places_list` for the concurrency matrices analysis
+- Partial concurrency matrices analysis:
-- `./concurrent_places/partial_computations.sh instances/INPUTS instances/paper_lists/concurrent_places_list` for the partial concurrency matrices analysis
+`./concurrent_places/partial_computations.sh instances/INPUTS instances/paper_lists/concurrent_places_list`

 ### 5) Generate summary files

-Summary files can be generated using the scripts `out2csv.py` in the different subdirectories.
+Summary files can be generated using the `out2csv.py` scripts included in the different subdirectories (`reduction/`, `marking_reachability/` and `concurrent_places/`).

-Example: `./concurrent_places/out2csv.py concurrent_places/OUTPUTS`
+**Example**: `./concurrent_places/out2csv.py concurrent_places/OUTPUTS/`

-The output `.csv` fill will be generated in the `csv/` directory.
+The summary `.csv` files will be automatically generated in the `csv/` directory.

 ### 6) Analyze the data

-To analyze the data we provide different notebooks in the `notebooks/` directory.
+To analyze the data we provide different notebooks in the `notebooks/` subdirectory.

 To run Jupyter notebook run the command: `jupyter notebook`.
-After opening one of the notebooks, run all the cells by clicking on `Cell -> Run All`.
-The figures will be generated in the different `pics/` subdirectories.
+After opening a notebook of interest, run all the cells by clicking on `Cell -> Run All`.
+The figures will be generated in the `pics/` subdirectories.